Santa Fe, New Mexico: Spanish era

 When the Republic of Texas seceded from Mexico in 1836, it attempted to claim Santa Fe and other parts of Nuevo México as part of the western portion of Texas along the Río Grande.
 In 1841, a small military and trading expedition set out from Austin, intending to take control of the Santa Fe Trail.
-Known as the Texan Santa Fe Expedition, the force was poorly prepared and was easily captured by the New Mexican military.
+Known as the Texan Santa Fe Expedition, the force was poorly prepared and easily captured by the New Mexican military.

+Notwithstanding these incursions, as well as recurring conflicts between Euro-American settlers and native peoples, Santa Fe witnessed multiple migrations through the three trails that led to the city, which would give way to the railroad, Route 66, and the interstate.

 United States

 In 1846, the United States declared war on Mexico.
 Brigadier General Stephen W. Kearny led the main body of his Army of the West of some 1,700 soldiers into Santa Fe to claim it and the whole New Mexico Territory for the United States.
 By 1848 the U.S. officially gained New Mexico through the Treaty of Guadalupe Hidalgo.

 Colonel Alexander William Doniphan, under the command of Kearny, recovered ammunition from Santa Fe labeled "Spain 1776" showing both the lack of communications and quality of military support New Mexico received under Mexican rule.

-After its annexation, Texas claimed Santa Fe along with other territory in eastern New Mexico.
+In 1846, following the annexation of Texas, they claimed Santa Fe along with other territory in eastern New Mexico.
 Texas Governor Peter H. Bell sent a letter to President Zachary Taylor, who died before he could read it, demanding that the U.S. Army stop defending New Mexico.
 In response, Taylor's successor Millard Fillmore stationed additional troops to the area to halt any incursion by the Texas Militia.
-The territorial dispute was finally resolved by the Compromise of 1850, which designated the 103rd meridian west as Texas's western border.
+Territorial claims were also brought by the California Republic and State of Deseret each claiming parts of western New Mexico.
+These territorial disputes were finally resolved by the Compromise of 1850, which designated the 103rd meridian west as Texas's western border and resulted in California's statehood, and the establishment of the land claims of the Utah and New Mexico Territory.

 Some American visitors at first saw little promise in the remote town.
 One traveller in 1849 wrote:

 In 1851, Jean Baptiste Lamy arrived, becoming bishop of New Mexico, Arizona, Utah, and Colorado in 1853.
 During his leadership, he traveled to France, Rome, Tucson, Los Angeles, St. Louis, New Orleans, and Mexico City.
 He built the Santa Fe Saint Francis Cathedral and shaped Catholicism in the region until his death in 1888.

 As part of the New Mexico Campaign of the Civil War, General Henry Sibley occupied the city, flying the Confederate flag over Santa Fe for a few days in March 1862.
 Sibley was forced to withdraw after Union troops destroyed his logistical trains following the Battle of Glorieta Pass.
 The Santa Fe National Cemetery was created by the federal government after the war in 1870 to inter the Union soldiers who died fighting there.